 For prospective and existing Kinsta customers who require resources beyond what we offer on our normal plans, we offer a dedicated server solution.
 Unlike the infrastructure for our normal plans, which takes advantage of containerization technologies to allocate and autoscale server resources in a performant and secure fashion, sites hosted on dedicated servers are single-tenant and have unfettered access to the full resources of the server.

-In addition to being useful for large, high-traffic WordPress sites, dedicated servers are also beneficial for sites expecting to receive a surge in traffic.
+In addition to being useful for large, high-traffic sites, dedicated servers are also beneficial for sites expecting to receive a surge in traffic.
 In both cases, our team is ready to help you provision a dedicated server that meets your needs.

 What Is a Dedicated Server?

-Since Kinsta uses a highly-tuned hosting stack powered by Google Cloud Platform (GCP), the majority of WordPress sites will run smoothly on our normal plans.
+Since Kinsta uses a highly-tuned hosting stack powered by Google Cloud Platform (GCP), the majority of sites will run smoothly on our normal plans.
 In some cases, very high-traffic sites that are unable to make efficient use of page caching or require extremely high levels of CPU and RAM usage may require additional resources.

 That’s where our dedicated servers come in!